Start Sharing Your Skills and Knowledge Today

 Support & Resources Required

-- ✔ Video recording equipment (eg. mobile phone, video recorder) or a TAE qualified assessor to provide observation and feedback for delivery facilitation projects
+- ✔ Video recording equipment (e.g. mobile phone, video recorder) or a TAE qualified assessor to provide observation and feedback for delivery facilitation projects

-- ✔ A registered training organisation qualified to train and assess for the vocational placement
+- ✔ A registered training organisation qualified to train and assess for Vocation Placement

-- ✔ A VET practitioner under the vocational placement who is qualified to provide assessments in accordance with Clause 1.13-1.16 of Standards for RTOs 2015.
+*Qualified assessor: A VET practitioner qualified to provide assessments in accordance with Clauses 1.13-1.16 of Standards for RTOs 2015.

 After completing the TAE40116 Certificate IV in Training and Assessment, you can continue your training with the TAE50116 Diploma of Vocational Education and Training or TAE50216 Diploma of Training Design and Development.
 This can lead into roles such as training product developer, training and assessment consultant or RTO manager.